Stellar is one of the most scaling-efficient blockchains in the crypto space.

 The Stellar Development Foundation and Ministry of Digital Transformation of Ukraine announced on Monday, 4th January 2021 that they are in a partnership which will see Stellar use its software solutions to help the country build a digital currency.

-In responding to this, Digital Transformation and Information Technology Deputy Minister Olesksandr Bornyakov said, “The Ministry of Digital Transformation is working on creating the legal environment for the development of virtual assets in Ukraine.
+Minister Olesksandr Bornyakov said, “The Ministry of Digital Transformation is working on creating the legal environment for the development of virtual assets in Ukraine.
 We believe our cooperation with the Stellar Development Foundation will contribute to [the] development of the virtual asset industry and its integration into the global financial ecosystem”.

 There is a huge chance that the government of Ukraine may pay Stellar in XLM which would increase user activity of the crypto.